wavetro/cavefolder/README.md

 # All the assets to cavefolder

 **2022 UPDATE:** [IsometricPixel](https://youtube.com/isometricpixel) has made better, optimized versions of the Andy and Bulb 3D models that you should use instead of the original ones I made.
-The models are in the "MODELS" folder and are also licensed to the public domain
+The models are in the "MODELS" folder and are also public domain

 ![Andy and Bulb](https://i.imgur.com/QZIz9cS.png)